 Among the dead Christians were the Corfiots Halikiopoulos, Kontokalis, Kokkinis, and Petros Bouas.

-Today efforts are being made to maintain and emerge the monument, but sometimes plans change, sometimes they are abandoned after they encounter various obstacles such as political feats, impotence, disclaimer …
+Today, efforts are being made to maintain and preserve the monument, but sometimes plans change, sometimes they are abandoned after they encounter various obstacles such as political factors, impotence, disclaimer …

-There are also scattered museums throughout the island, not just in the city, in fact, two of the most important, such as the Achilleion palace and the shell museum, are near and within Benitses village.
+There are also scattered museums throughout Corfu town and Corfu island, not just in the city; in fact, two of the most important, such as the Achilleion palace and the shell museum, are near and within Benitses village.

 Also, there are two folklore museums in the villages of Sinarades and Acharavi, an olive museum in Kynopiastes, the museum in honor of Kapodistrias at Evropouloi, and the museum of traditional Corfiot and Greek costumes in Pelekas.